alimx07/Distributed_Microservices_Backend/readme.md

 Now we actually hit the end of our path, but there’s still a small topic: **LOAD BALANCING**.

 In the API Gateway, instead of manually maintaining connections to each service instance, we rely on **K8s Services**.
 When we deploy our microservices to k8s, each service gets a stable DNS name and a **ClusterIP** that automatically load balances traffic across all its pods.
-The API Gateway only needs to send requests to the service name; **Kube-proxy** handles routing them to available pods.
+The API Gateway only needs to send requests to the service name; **Kube-proxy** handles the rest.

-This removes the need for a separate **service registry** like etcd.
+This removes the need for a separate **service registry** like etcd (which have be done before by me).
 K8s automatically keeps track of which pods are running and ensures requests are routed correctly.
-As a result, the API Gateway doesn’t need to implement round-robin or maintain a list of instances. it simply connects to the k8s service, and k8s takes care of distributing requests.
+As a result, the API Gateway doesn’t need to implement round-robin or maintain a list of instances.

 ## Post Service